EACH CULTURE THINKS their parenting style is the correct one

 • re.
 Korean-American parents, over 75% of the sample didn’t fit into any of the standard parenting categories (Kim & Rohner 2002).

-• re.
-Chinese parents, the Western authoritarian parenting style doesn’t quite fit traditional Chinese practices (Chao 1994).
+• re. western-Chinese parents, their style doesn’t quite fit traditional Chinese practices (Chao 1994).

 • re.
 Spanish adolescents, studies showed that kids from permissive homes were as well-behaved & adjusted as those from authoritative ones

-🌹Even so, there’s remarkable overall agreement across many cultures regarding Authoritative parenting – consistently linked to the best child outcomes.
+🌹Even so, there’s remarkable overall agreement across many cultures regarding Authoritative parenting – that it is consistently linked to the best child outcomes.
 (Gwen Dewar, PHD ) Scroll down

-Combining warmth + discipline means youngsters are more likely to develop skills such as application, self-discipline and empathy.
+Combining warmth + discipline means youngsters are more likely to develop skills such as application, self-discipline & empathy.

-The Demos report found “these traits were shaped during the preschool years – more often as the result of ‘tough love’ parenting – regardless of whether parents were rich or poor.”
+The Demos report (left-wing think-tank) found that “these traits were shaped during the preschool years – more often as the result of ‘tough love’ parenting – regardless of whether parents were rich or poor.”
 (MORE….)

 NEXT: 5 harmful mothers